Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 In the larger area of [non-photorealistic rendering](https://www.researchgate.net/publication/236973460_Non-Photorealistic_Rendering#read), style transfer is an example of picture stylization, an image processing and editing approach that has been researched for many years.
 An original image and an artistic rendition of that original image are needed for style transfer in a conventional supervised learning technique.
 A machine learning model can then use the transformation on fresh original photos after learning it.

 Due of the rarity of certain picture combinations, this strategy is mostly unfeasible.
-[Neural style transfer (NST)](https://arxiv.org/pdf/1508.06576.pdf), a novel method, has altered what is achievable recently.
+Neural Style Transfer, a novel method, has altered what is achievable recently.
 Deep neural networks are used by NST to drive these transitions.
 In order to measure the effectiveness of the style transfer without the usage of explicit picture pairs, neural networks are utilized to extract statistical aspects of images that are connected to content and style.
 Using this enhanced method, the neural network can apply the learned style representation to original content pictures with just one style reference image.
 NST's early version, though, were not without flaws.
 In order to execute style transfer on a single image, the challenge was approached as an optimization problem that required hundreds or thousands of repetitions.
 [Fast neural style transfer](https://cs.stanford.edu/people/jcjohns/eccv16/) is a method that researchers devised to address this inefficiency.
 While using deep neural networks, fast style transfer trains a separate model that can alter any picture in a single feed-forward pass.
 Instead of using hundreds of iterations via the network, trained models can stylize any image.
 Modern-day style transfer models even have the capability of learning to imprint several styles using a single model, allowing for the creative editing of a single input content image in an almost limitless number of ways.